 A collective mark is any word, phrase, symbol or design, or a combination thereof owned by a cooperative, an association, or other collective group or organization and used by its members to indicate the source of the goods or services.

 A: No. Based on your use of the mark in commerce, you can establish your rights in a mark without registering your mark.
-Registering your mark with the Principal Register is a very beneficial.
+However, registering your mark with the Principal Register is very beneficial.